Why Reapplication is Non-Negotiable

 1. Do you put sunscreen or moisturizer on first?

 Answer: Moisturizer goes first, then sunscreen as the last step of your skincare routine.
+Think of sunscreen as invisible armor to shield the surface.

 2. When to apply sunscreen, before or after moisturizer?